 All lectures are delivered in the evening, with interactive seminars held across two weekends each semester.
 The lecture timetable is designed to give you the flexibility to work around a busy schedule.
 Lectures are held at the University of Sydney’s Camperdown Campus.

 Most students will undertake a Diploma in Law via evening classes.
 These are generally run from 6–8.30pm or 9pm.
 Students can expect to attend one lecture per week, per subject.
-Distance students have access to recordings of these live lectures.
+Distance students can view a live stream of the lecture.

 Weekend schools are designed to provide an opportunity for further discussion, revision and problem solving.
 Students will attend one 3-hour seminar per subject and all students, including distance students, are expected to attend in person.
 Recordings are not available for these seminars.